 Workshops were held in all four countries with the participation of more than 170 people from local, national and international NGOs, donor and UN agencies to kick-start the project.

 National Steering Committees.

-Committees have been established in all four countries to guide and advise on the programme with membership of more than 80 local and national organisations joined the international NGO consortium to provide valuable guidance.
+Committees were established in all four countries who steered and advised on the programme.
+More than 80 local and national organisations joined the international NGO consortium to provide valuable guidance.